(Updated 5 July 2026)

 Here's a brief summary of what I'm up to:

 I got a new job!
-I start at Leidos next week as a senior aerospace modeling and simulation engineer.
-The work will be similar to what I was doing at the Navy, but a little more engineering-focused, less pure software development, and I'll be modeling a variety of flight systems rather than staying with one program.
+I started at Leidos in April as a senior aerospace modeling and simulation engineer.
+The work is similar to what I was doing at the Navy but a little more engineering-focused, less pure software development, modeling a variety of flight systems rather than staying with one program.

-Still planning our wedding for the fall and attending five others this year, so life is pretty busy right now.
+Still planning our wedding for the fall and have attended five others since March, so life is pretty busy right now.
 I haven't been able to play much music recently, but my back pain is improving.
 I'll take what I can get :)

 Goodreads is probably most up to date with my current reading, but here are some of my favorite books I've read (somewhat) recently: